royokite/portfolio/readme.md

 </p>
 <p>
   <!-- Add summary of your own contributions -->
-  I have developed the base architecture for the visual chatbot editor, as well as was instrumental in the design of the chatbot engine.
+  I will be contributing to the story block design and functionality aspect.
 </p>
 <br/>